icon-project/t-bears/docs/tbears_tutorial.md

 **description**

-Clear all SCORE deployed on local tbears service
+Clear all SCORE deployed on local tbears service.

 **usage**